e4r23fd/Exodus-Ios-Android-App-Fast-Btc-Coin-Payment/README.md

 All data about trackers are stored on [ETIP](https://etip.exodus-privacy.eu.org) (Exodus tracker investigation platform).

-If you wish to help us identify new trackers, you can request an ETIP account by sending a username and an email address to [etip@exodus-privacy.eu.org](mailto:etip@exodus-privacy.eu.org)
+If you wish to help us identify new trackers, you can request an ETIP account by sending a username and an email address to [etip@exodus-privacy.eu.org](mailto:etip@exodus-privacy.eu.org)Exodus is a tool that makes it easy to successfully relocate Linux ELF binaries from one system to another.
+This is useful in situations where you don't have root access on a machine or where a package simply isn't available for a given Linux distribution.
+For example, CentOS 6.X and Amazon Linux don't have packages for Google Chrome or aria2.
+Server-oriented distributions tend to have more limited and outdated packages than desktop distributions, so it's fairly common that one might have a piece of software installed on their laptop that they can't easily install on a remote machine.

+With exodus, transferring a piece of software that's working on one computer to another is as simple as this.

+exodus aria2c | ssh intoli.com
+Exodus handles bundling all of the binary's dependencies, compiling a statically linked wrapper for the executable that invokes the relocated linker directly, and installing the bundle in ~/.exodus/ on the remote machine.
+You can see it in action here.

 ## Getting Started